simonadomnisoru/react-test-library-component/README.md

 Follow the instructions in src/index.js to add your first changes.

-Follow the instructions in package.json to personalise the name/repository/version etc. of your package.
-In package.jsonchange the following lines
+In package.json change the following lines

 ```
 {